Diagnostics

 2. Click Inspect next to 1Password.

-3. Click the Console tab on the Toolbox page, then click and turn on Show Timestamps.
+3. Click the Console tab on the Toolbox page, then click the gear button and turn on Show Timestamps.

 The Console tab showing the Settings menu with Show Timestamps turned on